 A good printed piece improves your ability to promote and market your art.
-For one thing, it's something people can hold in their hands-- tangible "proof" of your success.
+For one thing, it's something people can hold in their hands-- "tangible proof" of your success.
 Plus it allows you to promote yourself without having to open your mouth... always a plus.
 All you have to do is hand over your book or catalog and let it do the rest.
 It's also a generous and effective way to advance communications with people who appear to be serious about your art, whether they discover you through exposure on blogs, social networks, your website, at gallery shows or other public exhibitions.
 Additionally, a well-produced book or catalog becomes a historical record of your artwork that ultimately outlasts you and serves to document a particular stage of your career for anyone researching your art in the future.

 In terms of layout, organization and design, spend time looking at other artist books and catalogs before going ahead with yours.
 Best procedure is to visit a good art library and browse books and catalogs of better known and even famous artists who you follow and respect.
-Pay particular attention to publications from museum and institutional shows; these are overwhelmingly designed and written by professionals, and are often the best examples to emulate in terms of what your finished product should look like.
+Pay particular attention to publications from museum and institutional shows; these are overwhelmingly designed and written by noted curators, scholars, historians and professionals, and are often the best examples to emulate in terms of what your finished product should look like.
 A conversation with a museum, institutional or major public library art librarian is also highly recommended.
 It will give you an instant idea of the scholarly and archival value of art and artist books and catalogs, and of what works best in terms of organization, information to include, and layout.
 If possible, have them show you examples of art and artist publications they respect the most and explain to you what makes them superior.

 Regarding the written and visual content of your catalog, the most important rule is to be concise and stick to the facts.
 People want to know who you are, what your art looks like, and what you've accomplished.
 Resist tendencies to delve into subtleties or otherwise indulge in lengthy interpretations or explanations of your work.
 You'll confuse readers if you do this, or worse yet, lose their attention completely because they'll give up trying to understand what your art is about.
 That kind of writing is best left to the critics anyway.

 In addition to the bio, include a list of your exhibitions and a chronology of career-related events, starting with the most recent accomplishments first (solo shows, then group shows).
 Collectors like to see proof that you're a going concern and are actively producing and exhibiting.
-Other readers, especially researchers, prefer easy access to important dates, honors, awards, grants, people and places.
-A listing of websites, books, magazines, catalogs and newspaper reviews that mention you or your art is also worth including.
+Other readers, especially galleries, collectors and researchers prefer easy access to important dates, honors, awards, grants, people and places.
+A bibliographic listing of websites, books, magazines, catalogs and newspaper reviews that mention you or your art is also worth including.
 If you've had some significant sales, a list of collectors and collections that own your art should be included, but be selective here and don't include everyone.
 If you want, add your educational credentials at the end of all that; they're nice to know, but not critical to where you are now or where you're going (and they'll become less and less so over time).

 Show all finished writing to a variety of people from various sectors of the art community BEFORE you publish.
 Also show it to normal everyday people who just plain like your art.
 Ask for their opinions and seriously consider everything that they say.
 If you hear similar criticisms more than once, think about reworking the necessary sections.
 You want your end product to be easy to understand and have as broad an appeal as possible.
 If possible, have an editor or proof reader go over your copy before you publish.